ohmori7/kcn/README.md

 	         <http://www.perl.org/>
 	make: *** [aclocal.m4] Error 127

-These errors results from autoconf tools' checks to see if related files need to be regenerated or not.
+These errors result from checks of autoconf tools to see if related files need to be regenerated or not.
 These checks are not necessary on building-only environment (i.e., non-developing environment), and should be skipped.
 These checks may, however, unnecessarily run when you check out source codes of KCN